philjnicholls/tmux-toggl/README.md

 ### Default keybindings

 - `<tmux-prefix> T` to show the running time entry
-- `<tmux-prefix> t` to start a new time entry from a list of recent time entries
+- `<tmux-prefix> t` to start a new time entry from a list of recent time entries or a free form time entry
 - `<tmux-prefix> l` to type the running time entry into Tmux

 ## Configuration